1944 World Series: Game 1

-George McQuinn hit the Browns' only home run of the series to put his team ahead in the fourth inning, while Denny Galehouse outpitched World Series veteran Mort Cooper to hold on for the win.
+George McQuinn hit the Browns' only home run of the series to put his team ahead in the fourth inning, while Denny Galehouse outpitched World Series veteran Mort Cooper, who allowed only two hits, to hold on for the win.

 Game 2

 Blix Donnelly came in as a relief pitcher in the eighth inning, and tallied no runs, two hits and seven strikeouts for the win.
 Ken O'Dea's pinch-hit single in the 11th scored the winning run.

 Game 3

 Jack Kramer struck out ten batters on the way to a 6–2 Browns triumph, the last World Series game the team would win until the 1966 World Series, as the Baltimore Orioles.

 Game 4

 Browns starter Sig Jakucki had been away from baseball for five years, but returned to win 13 games in 1944.
 He lasted only three innings giving up four runs.
 Stan Musial hit a two-run homer in the first, and the Browns never recovered.
 Harry Brecheen went the distance for the win despite giving up nine hits and four walks.